-Long before I used online dating to meet people, I met a boy the old-fashioned way, using pre-millennial methods.
+Long before I used online dating to meet people, I met a boy, my first love, the old-fashioned way, using pre-millennial methods.
 Like most other teens, I met him in high school.

 Teen dating has really changed since the 90s.
 I suppose that’s a common thing people believe as we age—that things were so much different “way back when.”
 However, I’d like to think my perspective on teen romance is still relevant today, whether teens are meeting online or in real life.

 My parents had given me no real rules for teenage dating.

 They kept a safe distance and didn’t seem to worry about me, as I was never one to get into trouble.
 They didn’t overreact to try to stop me from dating, as difficult as that can be for parents of teenagers.

 My first boyfriend showed up at my locker on Valentine’s Day and dropped a card, a heart-shaped box of chocolates, and a CD into my lap as I sat with my back against my locker door at the end of the school day.
 I felt like I was being showered with gifts.
 It was our first Valentine’s Day as a couple, and it was a brand-new relationship, barely a month old.
 This was all so new to me, and I was green to the feelings that were developing.

 The following year, he brought me flowers.
 It’s a secret hope of many teen girls to receive a bouquet of flowers as a symbol of a boy’s feelings for her.
 By this time in the relationship, I had learned more about what it meant to be in love.

 Within six months of receiving those flowers, we had broken up.

 I was devastated.
 And I showed it by wallowing, eating junk food, and watching a romance movie starring Julia Roberts with a friend.